fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-05-09】[modelcontextprotocol / java\-sdk](https://github.com/modelcontextprotocol/java-sdk) - The official Java SDK for Model Context Protocol servers and clients  Maintained in collaboration with Spring AI
 * 【2025-05-04】[HbmMods / Hbm-s-Nuclear-Tech-GIT](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT) - A flaming wreck of a minecraft mod about nuclear technology that is somehow still in development.
 * 【2025-05-01】[lavalink\-devs / youtube\-source](https://github.com/lavalink-devs/youtube-source) - A rewritten YouTube source manager for Lavaplayer
 * 【2025-04-28】[oasisfeng / island](https://github.com/oasisfeng/island) - Island for Android